simonsobs/sorunlib/CONTRIBUTING.rst

     $ pip install pre-commit
     $ pre-commit install

-This will then run flake8 on editted files before committing.
+This will then run several hooks, including flake8 on edited files before committing.

 Branches + PRs
 --------------